Kekhum/fasa-sheet-translations/README.md

 3. Run the script (don't forget to adjust the settings at the bottom).

 ## Additional Info
 Although the script generates a JSON translation file for the HTML character sheet, it does not translate the content in any way.
 This JSON file may later be used, for example, in [this service](https://roll20.crowdin.com/roll20-character-sheets).
+While translating JSON Values try to use same number of characters as in original translation.
+Larger translations would need to be corrected in css file of that character sheet.